 But experts have slammed this claim as “misleading” and “wildly optimistic”.

 The site is among several in the South East of England, looking for ‘tight oil’ in low permeability rocks, using techniques such as acidisation and – campaigners fear – fracking.

 More follows…Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.